 -

-For pages you just edited, run live test first to confirm Google sees your change, then request indexing.
+For pages you just edited, run the live test first to confirm Google sees your change, then request indexing.

 Common pitfalls